 International schools in Azerbaijan

-International schools in Azerbaijan offer a very high standard of education.
+International schools in Azerbaijan offer a high standard of education.
 Expats should also expect to pay high tuition fees at these schools and should ensure that their expat relocation package caters adequately for this.

 International schools in Azerbaijan don’t all follow the Azerbaijani school year, but may rather follow that of their home country.

 All international schools have their own admission requirements and parents should contact the school directly for further information.
-Space at international schools may be very limited so parents should plan well ahead of their arrival in Azerbaijan.
+Space at international schools may be limited so parents should plan well ahead of their arrival in Azerbaijan.